IBM Cloud Docs

 Defect fix: Japanese synthesis is improved to handle long strings of input text

 Defect fix: The service now correctly synthesizes Japanese requests that include long strings of characters.
-Previously, the service failed to properly synthesize very long strings of Japanese text.
+Previously, the service failed to properly synthesize long strings of Japanese text.

 Documentation updates for the SSML <prosody> element